wintercounter/mhy/docs/built-ins/config.md

 |- index.js
 ```

-`mhy` will recursively load all configuartion values from the directory structure recursively.
+`mhy` will recursively load all configuration values from the directory structure recursively.

-Filenames are becoming keys in the final object and folder are becoming arrays.
+File names are becoming keys in the final object and folders are becoming arrays.

 #### Example